ProAccess/MakeMyHOAok/HOA Cert Program.md

 Any member's certification status under this program would be verifiable via a website, as for verification of licenses and certifications for professionals and service providers operating under California Department of Consumer Affairs regulation.

-Multiple broad benefits
+<a name="multiple_benefits"></a>Multiple broad benefits
 -----------------------
-[]{#_Toc71296657 .anchor}Benefits described below --- particularly those involving reduced costs for the association affecting dues --- may motivate CID boards to press directors to engage in the program and maintain their certifications and association ratings that would merit such benefits.
+[]{#_Toc71296657 .anchor}Benefits described below — particularly those involving reduced costs for the association affecting dues — may motivate CID boards to press directors to engage in the program and maintain their certifications and association ratings that would merit such benefits.
 Thus, association members may be motivated to vote for those candi­dates who are certified to maintain qualifying status and thus help control dues.

 ### Benefits for community associations

 <img src="./images/hammer-and-gavel-1000.png" width="350" style="float:right; padding: 15px">

-An overall board COMPETENCE score or *rating* would be calculated for each community association, derived primarily from the proportion of directors' seats that are filled and proportion of directors who are certified as well as whether they have engaged a manager who is certified. (see
-*Determination of community association COMPETENCE star rating* on page 14)
+An overall board COMPETENCE score or *rating* would be calculated for each community association, derived primarily from the proportion of directors' seats that are filled and proportion of directors who are certified as well as whether they have engaged a manager who is certified.
+(See [*Determination of community association COMPETENCE star rating*](#star_rating_determination).

 The BCCAD would maintain a list of the top-10, top-100, top-1000 community associations by rating.
 Real estate values in communi­ties who can boast such ratings may benefit and provide a strong incentive for members to keep electing candidates who are certified.
 This also should incent directors and members to keep their associa­tion's rating high to enhance the desirability of homes in their development.

 Disclosure of the board's rating would be required in the annual policy statement provided to all members pursuant to Civil Code §5310, also ensuring prospective purchasers would receive it.
-(See example on page
-26.)
+(See [example candidate biographies document](#example_bios).

 ### Benefits for Community Association insurers

-Insurance companies have long recognized the value of training of customers in improving risk management and reducing insurance costs.
-This new certification program will result in directors who have demonstrated knowledge of best practices, current law and awareness of principles of risk management.
+Insurance companies have long recognized the value of training of customers in improving risk management and reducing casualty costs.
+This program should result in more directors with demonstrated knowledge of best practices, current law and awareness of principles of risk management.
 An informed Board should be less likely to fall askew of the law and incur unexpected legal expenses.
-As such education could lower risk and insurance premiums --- *typically one of the biggest budget items for CIDs* --- this could provide a compelling motivation for boards to promote education among their directors and make certified candidates more attractive to the dues-paying members.
+As such education could lower risk and insurance premiums — *typically one of the biggest budget items for CIDs* — this could provide a compelling motivation for boards to promote education among their directors and make certified candidates more attractive to the dues-paying members.

-The BCCAD could work with insurance providers to demonstrate how such a program could reduce risks and successfully elicit offers of discounts on premiums.
+The BCCAD could work with insurance providers to demonstrate how such a program could reduce risks and encourage offers of discounts on premiums for those associations that can maintain a certain rating.

 ### Benefits for candidates

-Indicating certification status on ballots and election materials with candidate lists --- with a "CCAD" designation or simple asterisk and footnote --- would be an indicator of a candidate's commitment to improve knowledge of best practices and legal requirements.
+Indicating certification status on ballots and election materials with candidate lists — with a <em><abbr>CCAD<abbr></em> designation or simple asterisk and footnote — would be an indicator of a candidate's commitment to improve knowledge of best practices and legal requirements.
 For associations where elections are competitive, this could influence members in their voting and increase overall board competence.

 ### Benefits for management companies

 The program should strongly incent management companies to ensure all of its managers are certified.
-This is because an association's [COMPETENCE]{.smallcaps} rating will be affected by whether its manager
+This is because an association's <smallcaps>COMPETENCE</smallcaps> rating will be affected by whether its manager
---- If it has one --- is certified.
-(See the calculation for an Association's rating under *Determination of board of directors COMPETENCE star rating* on page 14.)
+— If it has one — is certified.
+(See the calculation for an Association's rating under [*Determination of board of directors COMPETENCE star rating*](#star_rating_determination).)

-Faced with competing bids from two management companies --- one who will provide a CACM-certified manager that will increase the board's rating, and one that cannot --- which will they select?
+Faced with competing bids from two management companies — one who will provide a CACM-certified manager that will increase the board's rating, and one that cannot — which will they select?

 Much of a manager's time may be spent advising directors and dealing with issues that would not have surfaced had directors been better informed.
 This program should help with such education.